apache/any23/README.txt

 The Any23 Service WAR by default will be generated as self-contained, all the dependencies will be included as JAR within the WEB-INF/lib archive dir.

-To generate the self contained WAR invoke:
+To generate the self contained WAR invoke from the service dir:

-  any23-service$ mvn [-o] [-Dmaven.test.skip=true] clean package
+  service$ mvn [-o] [-Dmaven.test.skip=true] clean package

 Where -o will build the process offline, and -Dmaven.test.skip=true will force the test skipping.

 The WAR will be generated in

-  target/any23-service-X.Y.Z-VERSION.war
+  target/any23-service-x.y.z-incubating-SNAPSHOT.war

 To produce a instead a WAR WITHOUT the included JAR dependencies it is possible to use the war-without-deps profile:

-  any23-service$ mvn [-o] [-Dmaven.test.skip=true] -Pwar-without-deps clean package
+  any23-service$ mvn [-o] [-Dmaven.test.skip=true] clean package

+The option [-o] will speed up the module build if you have already collected all the required dependencies.

+The option [-Dmaven.test.skip=true] will disable tests.

-Again the WAR will be generated in
+Again the various versions of the WAR will be generated into

-  target/any23-service-X.Y.Z-VERSION.war
+  target/apache-any23-service-x.y.z-*

 --------------------------
 Generate the Documentation